Asian shares mixed after China-US trade talks show progress

 Profitability is a top concern as companies line up to begin reporting their first-quarter results next week.

-ENERGY: The strong jobs report has helped expectations for oil demand, and benchmark U.S. crude picked up 25 cents to $63.33 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: The strong jobs report has helped expectations for oil demand, and benchmark U.S. crude rose 32 cents to $63.40 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 1.6% to settle at $63.08 a barrel on Friday.
-Brent crude, the international standard, added 25 cents to $70.59 per barrel.
+Brent crude, the international standard, picked up 33 cents to $70.67 per barrel.
 It added 1.4% to close at $70.34 on Friday.